gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 string, so instead I provided `lr_set_global_rst_options()
 <http://gradha.github.io/lazy_rest/gh_docs/v0.2.2/lazy_rest_c_api.html#lr_set_global_rst_options>`_.
 C users can create an in memory string with the necessary configuration options and let the Nim code parse that.
 Not very optimal, but this is not performance critical.
 Typically you will call this once before any other reStructuredText generation.

+Something which could be a deal breaker for some people writing C libraries is the fact that `Nim doesn't export type fields
+<https://github.com/Araq/Nim/issues/1189>`_.
+To work around this limitation you
+can export setters and getters.
+If your fields are primitive types this involves an extra function call, which doesn't look very appealing.
+For Nim types like strings you would have to implement the setters and getters anyway.
+The ``lazy_rest`` API I export is mostly an opaque render-and-forget approach to the many internal types used for parsing and rendering, so it wasn't a problem.

 Export enums and constants